sambhavdutt/ci_management/docs/source/fabric_ci_process.rst

 Nexus3 and Nexus2.
 These images are later pulled/downloaded in the downstream jobs, when the triggered conditions are met in ``fabric-verify-build-checks-x86_64`` CI job.

-The relevant CI jobs are triggered depending on conditions in the patchset:
+The relevant CI jobs are triggered depending on conditions in the patchset :

  -  ``Test-1. fabric-verify-build-checks-x86_64`` job triggers when a
     ``patchset`` is created and it validates the patchsets git commit message.